December 13, 2019

 Each micro front end is a smaller chunk of code having a specific purpose to accomplish.
 This makes it easier for the developers to build, test, and deploy independently.

 It allows flexibility to choose and manage the individual part of the application.
-If one or several parts of the applications require upgrade or modification, there isn’t any need to stop the entire app and upgrade everything together.
-The ability to upgrade and take a separate decision for a particular micro front-end gives a new approach to front-end which was not possible before.
+If one or several parts of the applications require to upgrade or modification, there isn’t any need to stop the entire app and upgrade everything together.
+The ability to upgrade and take a separate decision for a particular micro front-end gives a new approach to the front-end which was not possible before.

-A micro frontend is the best solution to migrate legacy codebase to the new environment.
-It also comes with the risk associated with dependencies, migration and technical challenges.
+A micro frontend is the best solution to migrate the legacy codebase to the new environment.
+It also comes with the risk associated with dependencies, migration, and technical challenges.
 In such environments, issues need to be solved quickly and integration requires your greater attention.
 But, gradually, piece-by-piece you can go ahead.

 As it allows independent development and deployment, the organization can have autonomous teams that are working on a different part (can choose from the idea, execution, and deployment).
-They share a common vision among the team and are completely focused on delivering beyond what asked for.
+They share a common vision among the team and are completely focused on delivering beyond what is asked for.
 It further enhances collaboration between teams, and each team can have full ownership of everything they need to deliver to the end customers.